joostdecock/site/pages/docs/patterns/simon/index.md

 You collar should sit between your two collar stands, and the middles (where you placed your pin) should be aligned.

-> The way things look will depend a little bit on your collar choices, but in general your collar stand is going to bend downward, and your collar stand will bend upward.
+> The way things look will depend a little bit on your collar choices, but in general your collar is going to bend downward, and your collar stand will bend upward.
 >
 > To align this all, we are going to baste this together, rather than pin it.
 Your collar is an important part of your shirt, so it's worth basting this.
 {:.comment}